x1vfk7wp13/x1vfk7wp13/README.md

 ## Hello!
 I'm Uno 👋

 I'm a software engineer from Mongolia.
 I strive to create meaningful experiences that people can truly enjoy.
-With a background in mobile apps, I’m currently expanding my skills by learning web development.
+With a background in mobile apps, I’m currently expanding my skills by learning full-stack web development.

 ### Try out my <a href="https://apps.apple.com/us/developer/usukhbayar-batbayar/id1532655863">apps</a>! 📱